woogles-io/liwords-static/content/posts/2025-03-10-bestbot-its-here.md

 The easiest way is to start a game with a computer, and choose BestBot.
 You’ll get instructions from there.
 Part of that process will include creating a username with Patreon (if you don’t already have one) and signing up for a giving level ($3, $10 or $20/month.)

 ![](/images/uploads/playbot.png)

 **Wait, it’s not free?**

 True enough, it is not free.
 Even a non-profit like Woogles, where everyone is a volunteer, has expenses.
 Your subscription to BestBot helps us keep all the other bots free.
 So, what are you waiting for???

-And before I close - thank you to the many Wooglers who created Best Bot.
+And before I close - thank you to the many Wooglers who created BestBot.
 You know who you are, and I bet half the people who are still reading also know :)